zacboz/map-challenge/README.md

 https://teachbanzai.com/teachers/curriculum

+Note, your task is to reproduce a clickable map, not this page.
 Feel free to explore it with Chrome Developer Tools for clues and tips for implementing your own.

 ### Rules